-The lastminute.com London Eye is a giant Ferris wheel located on the South Bank of the River Thames standing at 443 feet (135m) tall with a diameter of 394 feet (120 m).
-It was completed in March 2000 at a cost of £70 million and is owned by Merlin Entertainments.
-Offering visitors a stunning 360-degree view across the London skyline.
-The London Eye is one of the top tourist landmarks on our TootbusYellow Original route.
+London Eye is a giant Ferris wheel located on the South Bank of the River Thames.
+Standing at 443 feet tall with a diameter of 394 feet, it offers visitors a stunning 360-degree view across the London skyline.
+The London Eye is one of the top tourist landmarks on our Must See London bus tour.

 The London Eye is Europe's tallest Ferris wheel and was designed by husband-and-wife team Julia Barfield and David Marks of Marks Barfield Architects.
 The Eye was formally opened by UK Prime Minister Tony Blair on the 31st December 1999, but didn't open to the public until the 9th March 2000.

-The London Eye is the capital's most popular paid for attraction with nearly 4 million people going on it each year and has won over 85 awards for national and international tourism, outstanding architectural quality and engineering achievement.
+The London Eye is the capital's most popular paid attraction, with nearly 4 million people going on it each year and has won over 85 awards for national and international tourism, outstanding architectural quality and engineering achievement.

 Why are the number of capsules on the London Eye so symbolic?

 There are 32 capsules on the London Eye to represent the 32 Boroughs of London with each of them holding up to 25 people, are air-conditioned and each weigh 10-tonnes.
 Each of the capsules has a number from 1-12 and 14-32, with the number 13 not used as it's seen as unlucky.

 The Eye's capsules rotate at 26 cm per second or about 0.9 kph / 0.6 mph.
 It takes 30 minutes to go around the London Eye.
 In 2013 one of the capsules was named the Coronation Capsule to mark the 60th anniversary of the coronation of Queen Elizabeth II.